sprylab/purple-docs/source/tracking/google_analytics.rst

 *********

 Google Analytics supports tracking of purchase events.
-Purchase events cannot be configured (besides enabling/disabling the whole event) and always the track the product id, currency code and price.
+Purchase events cannot be configured (besides enabling/disabling the whole event) and always track the product id, currency code and price.

 Attributes
 **********